Trump meets Malaysia PM under investigation

 Story highlights

-- The White House says the meeting will focus primarily on security issues
+- The meeting will focus primarily on security issues, the White House said

 - Trump hopes to find a leader who can become a dependable ally in Asia

-Washington (CNN)Malaysia's prime minister visits President Donald Trump at the White House on Tuesday seeking a dose of legitimacy amid a US Justice Department investigation into his finances.
+Washington (CNN)Malaysia's prime minister visited the White House on Tuesday seeking a dose of legitimacy amid a US Justice Department investigation into his finances.

-Trump hopes to find a leader who can become a dependable ally in Asia, but the visit makes for awkward timing.
 The US Justice Department criminal probe into Prime Minister Najib Razak centers around billions of dollars in assets the US claims were acquired using a government fund and laundered through American firms.
-Razak denies any wrongdoing.
+Najib denies any wrongdoing.

+In meeting with him at the White House, President Donald Trump hoped to cultivate a dependable ally in Asia, but the visit made for awkward timing.

 Last month, the Justice Department shifted its focus from seizing the disputed assets -- including real estate, art, jewelry and movie rights -- to a criminal investigation into the money used to purchase them.
-The US asserts the money was stolen from the 1Malaysia Development Berhad (1MDB), a state investment fund that Razak founded.
+The US asserts the money was stolen from the 1Malaysia Development Berhad (1MDB), a state investment fund that Najib founded.

+The corruption matter didn't arise, at least in public, during Najib's visit.
+Seated around the Cabinet Room table at the White House, the men praised new cooperation between their two countries, including agreements for sales of US-made Boeing jets and General Electric engines.

+"I want to thank you very much for all of the investments you made in the United States," Trump said.
+He lauded stock market growth under his presidency, noting Malaysia's vested interests in American financial markets.

-Arriving at the White House midday for a handshake and talks with Trump, Razak hopes to demonstrate to his critics back home that he's still welcome in Washington, despite the allegations against him.
+Arriving at the White House midday for a handshake and talks with Trump, Najib hoped to demonstrate to his critics back home that he's still welcome in Washington, despite the allegations against him.
 He faces reelection next year.

+He also sought to flatter his new US counterpart -- including by staying in Trump's Washington hotel during his stay.

+"We come here with a strong value and proposition to put on the table," Najib said in the Cabinet Room, listing the new airplane and equipment investments as examples of cooperation between the two countries.

-The White House says the meeting will focus primarily on security issues and North Korea, and not the corruption scandal.
+Beforehand, the White House said the meeting would focus primarily on security issues and North Korea, and not the corruption scandal.
 Trump has been seeking partners in Asia to help counter Pyongyang amid new provocations.

-Malaysia, a majority Muslim nation, has acted as an important US partner in countering Islamic terrorism in the region.
+Malaysia's relations with North Korea have deteriorated since February, when Kim Jong-Un's half-brother was assassinated with a nerve agent at the Kuala Lumpur airport.
+The attack was widely believed to have been carried out by agents of North Korea.

+Since then, Malaysia has cut off some ties to Pyongyang, though Trump has hoped for greater cooperation from Asian allies in his bid to curb North Korea's nuclear ambitions.

-Trump is also looking to bolster regional counters to China, particularly in Southeast Asia, where maritime disputes in the South China Sea and trade practices remain irritants to Washington-Beijing ties.
+Trump is looking to bolster regional counters to China, particularly in Southeast Asia, where maritime disputes in the South China Sea and trade practices remain irritants to Washington-Beijing ties.

 Malaysia is situated at an important shipping channel, the Straits of Malacca, making it an important ally to both China and the US.
 China is the largest foreign investor in Malaysia, and three Chinese companies are involved in a plan to build a new deep sea port in Malacca costing billions of dollars.